wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

 The offsets are relative to the left edge of the face they are on, so this would look something like:

 ![virtio_spacing.png](imgs/virtio_spacing.png)

+For stacked blocks, the virtual ports can be shared between the blocks as they are on-top of eachother so that makes sense.
+Also, for specifying dynamic hollow blocks, the inner code tags will use the name and then use `id="id"` where the id is specified as stated in the block specification, but each must be unique.

 #### flow control